Thanos-png/chess-engine/README.md

     * Castling (Kingside and Queenside).
     * En Passant.
     * Pawn promotion.
+* Implements a FEN string input option so that you can input your games.
 * Utilizes a Polyglot opening book for quick and accurate early-game decisions.
 * Includes a command-line interface(CLI) for playing against the engine.